krisbolton/cyber-warfare-explained/glossary.md

 <h5 id="internet">Internet</h5>
 <p>A global system of interconnected computer systems.
 Distinct from the <a href=""><i>World Wide Web</i></a>.</p>

+<h5>Internet of Things (IoT)</h5>
+<p>The collection of computing devices embedded in everyday objects connected over the <a href="#internet"><i>internet</i></a>, enabling them to send and receive data.
+For example, fridges, wearables and sensors.
+Typically, any device which would not normally be able to send an recieve data via the internet and its connection adds new functionality.</p>

 <h5>ISO 27000</h5>
 <p>A family of international <a href="#technical-standard"><i>technical standards</i></a> created by the <a href="#iso"><i>ISO</i></a> relating to information security management. <a href="#iso-27001"><i>ISO 27001</i></a> is the most well-known within the series.</p>